syncfusion-content/xamarin-docs/Xamarin/Carousel-View/getting-started.md

 **Method 2: Adding SfCarousel reference from toolbox**

-Syncfusion also provides Xamarin Toolbox.
+Syncfusion® also provides Xamarin Toolbox.
 Using this toolbox, you can drag the [`SfCarousel`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCarousel.XForms.SfCarousel.html) control to the XAML page.
 It will automatically install the required NuGet packages and add the namespace to the page.
-To install Syncfusion Xamarin Toolbox, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).
+To install Syncfusion® Xamarin Toolbox, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).

 **Method 3: Adding SfCarousel assemblies manually from the installed location**